elementary/os/README.md

         /bin/bash -s etc/terraform.conf < build.sh
     ```

- 4) When done, your image will be in the `builds/amd64` folder.
+ 4) When done, your image will be in the `builds` folder.

 ## Further Information